chaoss/wg-metrics-models/metrics-model-libs/community-service-and-support/definition/community-service-and-support.md

 Number of change requests accepted in the last 90 days.
 - [Collaboration Platform Activity](https://chaoss.community/?p=3484)
 Number of new mail topics created in the last 90 days
-- Event Count
-The number of online and offline events held in the past 90 days, including conferences, meet-ups

 # Data Insights